If you want to have real Summer fun, go to the races!

 Every Saturday evening since the 1950s, from April through August, Lebanon Valley Speedway in West Lebanon, New York near Albany has held one of the best stock-car racing shows anywhere in America.
 Some pictures are included below.

-Today this super-fast track hosts an array of racing classes each week, with everything from street stockers to the high-powered ‘modifieds’ looping the high banks.
+Today this super-fast track hosts an array of racing classes each week, with everything from street stockers to the powerful ‘modifieds’ looping the high banks.